Ivan the Terrible (1945 film): Gender and homoeroticism

-According to Albert LaValley, Eisenstein associated men with physical strength, power and leadership, and women with maternity, support, and moral strength.
-In his films, masculine women and feminine men are negative characters.
-LaValley asserts that in Ivan the Terrible, masculinity is always tied to power, while femininity is associated with weakness.
-For example, Yefrosinya's masculinity makes her horrifying and grotesque, but powerful and a formidable enemy, while Vladimir's femininity makes him cowardly, fearful, dependent on his mother and impotent.
-Similarly, Joan Neuberger characterizes Sigismund as a feminine king who seems strong but is actually weak, and Elizabeth as a masculine queen who seems weak but is truly strong.
-David Gillespie asserts that Ivan's political triumphs are represented as a triumph of his masculinity; however masculinity is also charged with negative attributes such as violence and aggression.
-Conversely Gillespie argues that the film's only sympathetic characters, Anastasia and Vladimir, are also the only feminine characters, and that the latter's death marks the "final destruction of the feminine, all that is soft, humane and civilized."
+Albert LaValley wrote that Eisenstein associated men with physical strength, power and leadership, and women with maternity, support and moral strength.
+In his films, masculine women and feminine men — characters who transgress their assigned gender roles — are negative characters.
+LaValley asserted that in Ivan the Terrible, masculinity is always tied to power, and femininity is associated with weakness.
+Yefrosinya's masculinity, although making her horrifying and grotesque, simultaneously makes her a powerful and a formidable enemy; Vladimir's femininity makes him cowardly, fearful, dependent on his mother and powerless.
+Neuberger stated that Eisenstein characterizes Sigismund as a feminine king who seems strong but is actually weak, and Elizabeth as a masculine queen who seems weak but is truly strong (going so far as to cast a male actor, Mikhail Romm, in the role of Elizabeth).
+David Gillespie asserted that Ivan's political triumphs are represented as a triumph of his masculinity but that masculinity is also charged with negative attributes such as violence and aggression.
+Gillespie also argued that Anastasia and Vladimir are both the only sympathetic and the only feminine characters, and that the latter's death marks the "final destruction of the feminine, all that is soft, humane and civilized."